SoloSynth1/wordpress-scraper/README.md

 The crawled JSON files will be stored in the directory `./data/<domain-name>`.

-Most of the time, This will suffice when scraping sites that are 1. not required to sign in & 2.
-JSON API paths not blocked.
+Most of the time, This will suffice when scraping sites that are:
+1. not required to sign in
+2. JSON API paths not blocked

 ### Advanced